 Drawing extensively on the intergovernmental approach to implementing the United States Foreign Account Tax Compliance Act, the OECD developed the Common Reporting Standard ("CRS") to address the issue of offshore tax evasion on a global basis.
 Aimed at maximising efficiency and reducing cost for financial institutions, the CRS provides a common standard for due diligence, reporting and exchange of financial account information.
 Pursuant to the CRS, participating jurisdictions will obtain from reporting financial institutions, and automatically exchange with exchange partners on an annual basis, financial information with respect to all reportable accounts identified by financial institutions on the basis of common due diligence and reporting procedures.
 Jersey has committed to implement the CRS.
-As a result, the Company will be required to comply with the CRS due diligence and reporting requirements, as adopted by Jersey.
-Broadly, these are that the due diligence requirements under the CRS framework as adopted by Jersey commenced on 1 January 2016, with information to be reported to the Jersey Taxes Office on or before 30 June 2017.
-Information exchange between the Jersey Taxes Office and partner jurisdictions is due to take place on or before 30 September 2017.
+As a result, the Company is required to comply with the CRS due diligence and reporting requirements, as adopted by Jersey.
+Broadly, these are that the due diligence requirements under the CRS framework as adopted by Jersey commenced on 1 January 2016, with information to be reported to the Jersey Taxes Office from 30 June 2017.
+Information exchange between the Jersey Taxes Office and partner jurisdictions is automatic and has commenced.